flowsydev/flowsy-net-mediation/README.md

 var builder = WebApplication.CreateBuilder(args);

-builder.Services.AddMediation(
+builder.Services.AddHttpContextAccessor();

+builder.Services
+    .AddMediation(
-    true, // Register LoggingBehavior to log information for every request and its result typeof(CustomersByRegionQuery).Assembly, // Register queries and commands from this assembly typeof(CreateCustomerCommand).Assembly // Register queries and commands from this assembly
+        typeof(CustomersByRegionQuery).Assembly, // Register queries and commands from this assembly typeof(CreateCustomerCommand).Assembly // Register queries and commands from this assembly
-    // Register queries and commands from others assemblies );
+        // Register queries and commands from others assemblies )
+    // Registers RequestUserResolutionBehavior to set the current user for every request .AddRequestUser(serviceProvider =>
+    {
+        var httpContextAccessor = serviceProvider.GetRequiredService<IHttpContextAccessor>();
+        return new HttpRequestUserResolver(httpContextAccessor);
+    })
+    // Registers LoggingBehavior to log information for every request and its result .AddLogging();

 // Add other services